-Households that received Energy Assistance in 2015 will automatically receive an application in the mail for the EAP 2016 program year by October 1, 2015.
+Households that received Energy Assistance in 2019 will automatically receive an application in the mail for the EAP 2020 program year.

 The Energy Assistance Program is a federally funded program administered through the Minnesota Department of Commerce.
 The program provides financial assistance to help with household winter heating bills.
 Both homeowners and renters may apply.
 A household must complete the application process to determine eligibility and the amount of their utility assistance.
 Financial assistance payments are made directly to the household’s utility company.

 Qualification and calculations for the amount of program assistance is determined by:

 - the household income; last 3 months gross income of all household members age 18 and older

 - the number of household members

 - the amount of heat used in the home, from the heat source; 12 month consumption information if available